Non-semisimple link and manifold invariants for symplectic fermions: Quasi-Hopf algebras, tensor ideals and modified traces

 \subsubsection{The categorical trace}

 From \eqref{eq:pivot-qHopf-ev} and \eqref{eq:pivot-qHopf-coev} one finds that the right resp.\ left categorical trace of $\cat = \hmodM$ is given by

 for $f \in \End_H(V)$, where by $h = \pivotQ \betaQ S(\alphaQ)$ we mean the linear endomorphism of $V$ given by acting with $h$, and $\tr$ on the right hand sides is the usual trace of linear maps.
-By definition, $H$ is called \emph{spherical} if both categorical traces agree.
-This is in particular the case if $H$ is ribbon.
+If $H$ is ribbon then both the categorical traces agree.